There is an option now on your profile page

 - 1632: Co-written with Eric Flint, the creator of the series.
 In the year 2000, a coal-mining town from West Virginia gets hurled across space and time to Germany in the 1630s, bringing half a millennium's worth of scientific knowledge and an iron-clad belief in the equality of all human beings to the church- and aristocrat-dominated 17th century.

 - Out of the Dark: Genre-bending new series.
 Aliens invade the Earth, kill 3 billion, and fight the rest as pockets of resistance.
 The great leader of human forces rises...

 - The Apocalypse Troll

 Some tropes common to David Weber's works are:

 - Ancient Conspiracy: The Mesans (Honorverse), the Church of God Awaiting (Safehold), the Mutineers (Empire from the Ashes)

 - Apocalypse How: Planetary-level class 3, 4, and 5 happens in the backstories

 - Large-scale assassination attempts (enough to classify as minor military actions) in the Empire from the Ashes, War Gods, and Safehold series.

-- The Good King: To the extent that one can make judgements about an author's politics from his works, Weber is a not-so-closeted monarchist (though it's important to note that he's a constitutional monarchist - all of his protagonist royals preside over some form of representative republic and either have limited powers, or wield their theoretically absolute power in an enlightened, limited way).
+- The Good King: To the extent that one can make judgments about an author's politics from his works, Weber is a not-so-closeted monarchist, describing people as biased against monarchy and toward republics in his works, no matter how tyrannical or in name only that republic is.
+That said, it's important to note that he's a constitutional monarchist - all of his protagonist royals preside over or strive for some form of representative government.
+They have real but limited powers, or wield their theoretically absolute power in an enlightened, limited way).